Jan-E/limesurvey-pdf-email-resultscreen-plugin/README.md

 NOTE: It may not work because of webserver permissions.
 Go to your limesurvey config file and set debug to 1.
 It will show you permissions errors (after disable and re-enable this plugin with the 'load demo' checkbox checked.

 Now put this in your LimesurveyPdfEmailResultscreenPluginDemo config (this can't be preloaded):
+(surveypage-> click Survey properties -> click General settings & texts -> browse down to Plugins and click it).

 - check 'Debug'
 - check 'Create pdf'